-It is anticipated details of this next major review will commence in late 2017.
+It is anticipated details of this next major review will commence in 2018.

 ABDC will publicise details of the next review process once confirmed across all Australian and New Zealand (ANZ) business schools.
 While the specific process for submission is still under consideration it is likely that, as in past rounds, submissions from outside ANZ academic community are ineligible.

 In 2013 an independent chair and discipline-specific panels undertook an extensive review of public submissions for adding or changing journal listings.
 This review was further supported by qualitative and quantitative data assessment, a public exposure feedback and an international discipline expert consultation period.
 Final suggested changes from the external review were evaluated by the discipline chairs and the final revised list was presented to the ABDC for endorsement and publication.

 The 2016 interim review focused only on adding new journals established since 1 January 2011, removing journals of low quality and changing Field of Research codes (FoRs) or incorrect journal details.
 The next major review will reassess journal ratings and adding older journals, for which we may not have received submissions in the 2013 review or which have changed significantly.